 Double Change est un projet évolutif qui milite en faveur de la poésie américaine et française dite expérimentale. À sa création en 2000, l’association Double Change institue une série de lectures bilingues à Paris.
 Chaque mois, une lecture réunit deux poètes qui lisent leurs textes, chacun dans leur langue.
 Occasion de croisements, de confrontation et de traduction, ces échanges transatlantiques sont filmés depuis 2004 pour constituer une archive.
 Une revue bilingue en ligne est consacrée à la traduction comme objet et moyen de réflexion.
-Certaines opérations sont menées en partenariat avec des centres de poésie, des universités, et des éditeurs.
+Certaines opérations sont menées en partenariat avec des centres de poésie, des universités, des éditeurs et Tamaas (www.tamaas.org).

 Vincent Broqua est maître de conférences à l’université de Paris 12.
 Sa recherche et son enseignement sont essentiellement tournés vers les poésies d’Amérique du Nord et du Royaume-Uni.
 Il traduit et écrit.
 Avec Olivier Brossard, il a créé Double Change en 2000. (traductions avec ou sans collaboration: David Antin, Jen Bervin, Mark Ford, Philippe Forest, Robert Glück, Alice Notley, Stephen Ratcliffe, Cole Swensen, Rosmarie Waldrop, Elizabeth Willis) (articles sur Bergvall, Bervin, Cage, Stein, Ratcliffe, Reich, Shakespeare, Waldrop, Williams)